scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Targeting a beast or willing creature you permanently alter their form, only ending when _Restoration_ has been cast on them.
-Make a spellcasting roll, giving the creature the _Nightmare_ template, increasing their max wounds by 1 for every crit rolled.
+Make a spellcasting roll, giving the creature the _Nightmare_ template, increasing their max wounds by 1 for every critical rolled.

 Their max wounds increase by 1 for every level cast above 6th.